SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 Inside this function we update the state with `setState()` method.

-So, now on every "onChange" event we will call `this.handleChange`, and the value we type in the input field will be updated in the paragraph underneath it.
+So, now on every "onChange" event, we will call `this.handleChange`, and the value we type in the input field will be updated in the paragraph underneath it.

 ```js
 class Input extends React.Component {